stardot/electron-cassette-io/README.txt

 application.

 `read_touch.oph` is the source file for the `RT` program.
 This program requires the Electron Touch application to be running on a connected Android phone.
+This can be found in the `tools/android/ElectronTouch` directory.

 `keys2bytes.oph` is the source file for the `KB` program.
 This program sends keypress information to a connected desktop machine.
 To interpret the output